SlugSecurity/site/src/about/faqs.md

 Jeopardy-style hacking competitions that run over a weekend (usually 48 hours).
 Small computer puzzles (like leetcode but for hacking) across categories like web exploitation, reverse engineering, cryptography, forensics, and binary exploitation.
 Each challenge has a hidden flag, submit it for points.
 Harder challenges are worth more.

-Hosted by universities, security companies, and hacking groups worldwide. *We encourage members to write up their solutions and post them on our [writeups](/writeups) page.*
+Part of the CTF experience is writing up your solutions after, documenting how you approached the problem and what you learned, which builds technical writing skills and reinforces what you picked up. *We encourage members to post writeups on our [writeups](/writeups) page.*

 <div style="clear: both;"></div>